samsung-sc8830/local_manifests/README.md

-# Local manifests for Samsung SC8830 TWRP
+# Local manifests for Galaxy Tab E9.6 (Sprd) - LOS14.1
 Clone this to .repo/local_manifests and sync up.